 As I mentioned up top, one of the things I love about basements is that they can be truly transporting.
 Part of the reason for this is that basements frequently don’t have windows to the outside world.
 As a result, you can sort of make the internal dynamic anything your imagination desires.

 A picture-perfect example of this is the tavern basement.
-With this design, you can transform your downstairs hideaway into a Minnesotan roadhouse even if you live by the paddocks of Texas or in the swamplands of Florida.
+With this design, you can transform your downstairs hideaway into a Minnesotan roadhouse if you live by the paddocks of Texas or in the swamplands of Florida.
 The bar is a huge part of that.

-Cottage Basement Single-Wall Basement Wet Bar
+Cottage Basement Single-Wall Wet Bar

 Whether space is limited in your basement or not, you can always opt for a small basement bar design that leaves the most room for activities.
 You might enjoy group games, pool, or just a solid mingle zone; whatever it is, a single-wall wet bar could be just the ticket.

-Gothic Basement Bar Design Idea
+Gothic Basement Bar

 You know, black is this year’s pink.
 So, if you gravitate toward all things dark and gothic (or wicked), don’t hesitate from putting that energy into your downstairs bar area.